1. Understanding Best Balanced Mutual Funds

 Debt-oriented hybrid funds come under the family of debt funds for taxation purpose.
 The long-term capital gains tax is applicable if the fund is held for 36 months or more.
 The short-term capital gains are taxed at 20% with indexation benefits.
 In other words, equity-oriented balanced funds have a clear tax advantage over debt funds.

 Best Balanced Mutual Funds have given better risk-adjusted returns in the long run compared to equity returns.
 A comparison is given below.

 |Mid cap and Large cap funds

-6. Ranking of Best Balanced Mutual Funds
+6. How Best Balanced Mutual Funds are ranked

 The following table represents the top 5 Best Balanced Mutual Funds in India based on the past 1 year returns.
 You may choose the funds based on a different investment horizon or include other criteria like financial ratios as well.

 *This is a representative list based on key metrics as of May 29, 2018.
 It does not serve as a recommendation of funds nor does it claim to the only correct way to rank funds.
 Interest rates mentioned are CAGR.

 Related articles on Balanced Mutual funds: